rehypejs/rehype-twoslash/readme.md

 and want to improve the experience of your readers by showing them more info about the code.

+You can combine this package with [`rehype-starry-night`][github-rehype-starry-night].
+That applies syntax highlighting with `starry-night` to all code.

 If you are not using remark or rehype, you can instead use [`twoslash`][twoslash] directly.
 If you don’t care for [`starry-night`][github-starry-night],